gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overview.md

 | [`pushforward`](@ref) (or JVP) | 1     | `Any`      | `Any`        | same as `y` | `size(y)`    |
 | [`pullback`](@ref) (or VJP)    | 1     | `Any`      | `Any`        | same as `x` | `size(x)`    |

-However, most backends have custom implementations, which we reuse if possible instead of relying on fallbacks.
+Luckily, most backends have custom implementations, which we reuse if possible instead of relying on fallbacks.

 !!! tip
     See the book [The Elements of Differentiable Programming](https://arxiv.org/abs/2403.14606) for details on these concepts.